flutterwtf/mcp_flutter/README.md

 [GitHub Repository](https://github.com/Arenukvern/mcp_flutter)
 [![smithery badge](https://smithery.ai/badge/@Arenukvern/mcp_flutter)](https://smithery.ai/server/@Arenukvern/mcp_flutter)

-🔍 A powerful Model Context Protocol (MCP) server that connects your Flutter apps with AI coding assistants like Cursor, Claude, and Cline.
+🔍 Model Context Protocol (MCP) server that connects your Flutter apps with AI coding assistants like Cursor, Claude, Cline, Windsurf, RooCode or any other AI assistant that supports MCP server

+See small video tutorial how to setup mcp server on macOS with Cursor - https://www.youtube.com/watch?v=NBY2p7XIass

 <a href="https://glama.ai/mcp/servers/qnu3f0fa20">
   <img width="380" height="200" src="https://glama.ai/mcp/servers/qnu3f0fa20/badge" alt="Flutter Inspector Server MCP server" />
 </a>

-> [!WARNING]
+> [!NOTE]
+> Since there is a new [experimental package in development](https://github.com/dart-lang/ai/tree/main/pkgs/dart_tooling_mcp_server) which exposes Dart tooling development tool actions to clients, maybe in future this project may be not needed that much.
 >
-> This library is under active development, expect breaking changes
+> Therefore my current focus is
+>
+> 1. to stabilize and polish only these tools that will be useful in development (so it would be more plug & play) [see more in MCP_RPC_DESCRIPTION.md](MCP_RPC_DESCRIPTION.md)
+> 2. find workaround to not use forwarding server.
+>
+> Hope it will be useful for you,
+>
+> Have a nice day!

 Currently Flutter works with MCP server via forwarding server.
 Please see [Architecture](https://github.com/Arenukvern/mcp_flutter/blob/main/ARCHITECTURE.md) for more details.

-Some of other methods are not tested - they may work or not.
-Please use with caution.
-It is possible that the most methods will be removed from the MCP server later to focus solely on Flutter applications and maybe Jaspr.

 ## ⚠️ WARNING ⚠️